What are the functions of a school district central office?

 How does the work get done?

-The superintendent of schools is hired by the school board to implement the board’s direction and vision.
-Under the superintendent’s leadership, a management team oversees departments that carry out the work of the district office.
-Collectively, the heads of these departments make up the superintendent’s cabinet.
-In many districts, these managers have the title associate superintendent or associate superintendent.
+The Superintendent of Schools is hired by the school board to implement the board’s direction and vision.
+Under the Superintendent’s leadership, a management team oversees departments that carry out the work of the district office.
+Collectively, the heads of these departments make up the Superintendent’s cabinet.
+In many districts, these administrative leaders have the title Associate Superintendent, Assistant Superintendent or Deputy Superintendent.
 The cabinet is responsible for running the major operational, programmatic and fiscal functions of the district.

 The Association of California School Administrators (ACSA) provides support and online professional development for California school administrators, including information about the roles of district staff.